Chambley-Bussières Air Base

 Chambley-Bussières Air Base is a former United States Air Force base in France.
-It is located in the Meurthe-et-Moselle département of France, about 20 km west of the French city of Metz, and about 2 km southwest of Chambley-Bussières, on the south side of the Départemental 901 (D901) (Meurthe-et-Moselle) road.
+It is located in the Meurthe-et-Moselle département of France, about 20 km west of the French city of Metz, and about 2 km southwest of Chambley-Bussières, on the south side of the Départementale 901 (D901) (Meurthe-et-Moselle) road.
+The airport, now known as Chambley Planet'Air Aerodrome, is active as a civil airport.

 The first use of Chambley-Bussières as an airfield was in 1940, when the French Air Force stationed 9 Potez 631 fighters and 5 Mureaux 117 observation aircraft on farmland.
 The aircraft were assigned to the GAO 2/506.
-After the Battle of France ended in May, 1940, Chambley-Bussieres was abandoned as an air base and returned to agricultural use.
+After the Battle of France ended in May 1940, Chambley-Bussières was abandoned as an air base and returned to agricultural use.
 During the Cold War, Chambley-Bussières was a front-line base for the United States Air Forces in Europe (USAFE).

 United States Air Force use

-In 1951 as a result of the Cold War threat of the Soviet Union, Chambley-Bussières was provided for use by the United States Air Force.
+In 1951, as a result of the Cold War threat of the Soviet Union, Chambley-Bussières was provided for use by the United States Air Force.
 Construction of the base on former farmland started in 1952, although construction delays prevented the facility from being ready for wing operations until mid-1955.

-On 30 January 1953 during the initial construction period, the 73rd Air Depot Wing at Chateauroux Air Depot sent a small team to establish Flight A, 73rd Support Group Depot, Chambley.
+On 30 January 1953, during the initial construction period, the 73rd Air Depot Wing at Châteauroux Air Depot sent a small team to establish Flight A, 73rd Support Group Depot, Chambley.
 This flight was sent to receive, store and issue USAF supplies as needed by Air Force personnel and French contractors.
 This team lived near the main train station in Metz on the local economy and ensured at least one USAF airman was always present on the new base to provide site security.